isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2017-01-10-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-SC-on-the-Civil-Amendment-Bill-2016.md

 <sup>[1]</sup> Clause 2 of the Bill (New section 5A(1)).
 <sup>[2]</sup> [1996] SGHC 140.
 At [16], the Court held:
-“[B]y virtue of the English Criminal Law Act 1967 neither maintenance nor champerty is a crime or tort in England.
+<i>“[B]y virtue of the English Criminal Law Act 1967 neither maintenance nor champerty is a crime or tort in England.
 However, champerty and/or unlawful maintenance will still be struck down as being against public policy.
-That is also the law in Singapore.”
+That is also the law in Singapore.”  </i>
 <sup>[3]</sup> Clause 2 of the Bill (New section 5A(2)).
 <sup>[4]</sup> Clause 2 of the Bill (New section 5B(2)).
 <sup>[5]</sup> Clause 2 of the Bill (New section 5B(8)(b)).